plone/training/docs/index.md

 ## Volto, React, and Javascript

+{doc}`customizing-volto-light-theme/index`

+:   This training provides comprehensive knowledge and practical skills for theming in Plone 6's Volto frontend by using and extending Volto Light Theme.

 {doc}`volto-customization/index`

 :   Are you new to JavaScript development and eager to explore the world of Volto customization?